tezedge/tezedge-docs/contents/introduction/tezos.md

 *   Another baker comes in and creates a block, repeated until the end of the cycle
 *   For robustness, once a baker create a block they will want to prove that they created it, malicious players do not want to claim the creation of a block.
 *   32 stakeholders are randomly selected (select 32 token values and look up who owns them), these are going to get endorsement rights and are known as endorsers.
 *   Whenever a baker creates a block, there are endorsers waiting to see who made the block and approve it.
-Once the block is created by the bakers, the endorsers sign the block (submit signatures), and the process is repeated.
+Once the block is created by the bakers, the endorsers create and submit endorsement operations for the baked block, and the process is repeated.
 *   A baker receives a reward that is proportional to the amount of endorsements included in the created block.

 **Generating randomness**